ueberdosis/tiptap/docs/src/docPages/introduction.md

 title: Headless rich text editor
 ---

-:::error Don’t try this at home
+:::error Work in progress
-Nothing here is production-ready, don’t use it anywhere.
+Nothing here is ready, don’t use it in production.
 :::

 # Introduction